"Making Fun of the Apocalypse"

 THIS IS THE END is a wild and raucous action comedy.
 It’s also extremely raunchy, with constant strong foul language and abundant lewd references.
 Though God, Jesus, Heaven, and Hell turn out to be true in the story, the movie spoofs the biblical Apocalypse and things like demonic possession.
 It also spoofs the Hollywood celebrities who appear in it.
 Despite the latter, the movie seems to condone, or at least make light of, the stars’ constant foul language, lewd sexual humor, and drug use.
 The combination results in one of the most foul-mouthed, raunchy, and drug-promoting movies ever made.
 Some of the violence is way over the top, though some of it is admittedly fun and funny.
 Finally, more outlandish and unbiblical notions about the Apocalypse may deserve some spoofing, but THIS IS THE END isn’t the way to do it.
 In fact, the repetitious foul language, lewd content and drug use is a strong sign of poor writing.
 Maybe the whole cast and crew were high on drugs while creating THIS IS THE END.

+THIS IS THE END is an extremely raunchy, obscene spoof.
+It’s about real-life actors and comic celebrities facing earthquakes, demons, and each other as the “Rapture” and the biblical Apocalypse come true.
+In the story, Seth Rogen takes Jay Baruchel to James Franco’s house for a wild party with lots of drugs.
+Two earthquakes rock everybody’s world.
+A sinkhole opens up and swallows nearly everyone, but Seth, Jay, Franco, and three other celebrities.
+Jay thinks the Apocalypse is happening.
+The others mock him until they see the demons and demonic beasts roaming outside the house.
 THIS IS THE END is a wild and raucous action comedy.
 It’s also extremely raunchy, with constant strong foul language and abundant lewd references.
 Though God, Jesus, Judgment Day, Heaven, and Hell turn out to be true in the story, the movie spoofs the Apocalypse and things like demonic possession.
 It also spoofs the Hollywood celebrities who appear in it.
 Finally, the movie promotes drug use.
 The abhorrent content in THIS IS THE END is too strong, too frequent, and too offensive to recommend this movie to anyone.